Find out what some of our graduates are doing today in pursuing their successful careers.

 There are plenty of reasons why the automotive industry is a great fit for many military service members.
 The military utilizes some of the world's most complex and advanced vehicles and technology.
 Service members must rely on teamwork to achieve objectives.
 And adeptly working with one's hands is one of the most essential duties of most military service members.

 There is also an automotive technician shortage, making auto technicians in demand around the country.
-To meet this growing demand and give military service members transitioning out of service the opportunity to enter a promising career that utilizes their skills, BMW of North America and Universal Technical Institute (UTI) have teamed up to open a technician training facility at Marine Corps Base Camp Pendleton in California.
+To meet this growing demand and give military service members transitioning out of service the opportunity to enter a promising career that utilizes their skills, BMW of North America and Universal Technical Institute (UTI) have teamed up to open technician training facilities at Marine Corps Base Camp Pendleton in California and Fort Liberty Training Center in Fayetteville, North Carolina.1

-Participants can complete the program while still on active duty, as long as their commanders approve they can travel to Camp Pendleton, get the training and move into a job as soon as they are officially out of the military.
+Participants can complete the program while still on active duty, as long as their commanders approve travel to Camp Pendleton or Fort Liberty, get the training, and move into a job as soon as they are officially out of the military.

-Like the BMW STEP program offered at UTI’s Avondale, Arizona, and Orlando, Florida, campuses, the BMW MSTEP program is a manufacturer-paid program.15 Upon completion of the BMW MSTEP program, graduates are awarded BMW Member Level technician status.
+The BMW MSTEP program is a manufacturer-paid program.
+Upon completion of the BMW MSTEP program, graduates are awarded BMW Member Level technician status.

-During the BMW MSTEP program, students learn skills including:
+During the BMW MSTEP program, students are taught skills including:

 Candidates who are considered for the program must be within six months of their separation dates from the military.
 One of the program expectations is that upon graduation, the transitioning military member will begin work at one of the more than 450 BMW dealerships nationwide within 90 days of graduation or separation from the military.11